OSA413/typeorm-ultimate-test-suite/ultimate-test-suite/dml/README.md

 * delete from view that supports it (updatable and insertable views)

 * delete with/from correlated subquery (see [SELECT](./select/README.md#correlated-subquery))

+* delete records that are not related with any other table (or a group of tables that are not related with any other table (i think this is called "islands"))

 ## MERGE